Dyslexia guidelines for students

 A dyslexia sticker alerts the tutor(s) marking your assignment to your dyslexia support needs.
 Tutors are encouraged to mark assessments which have a sticker attached sympathetically, by disregarding dyslexic attributes, such as errors of spelling, grammar and language, where possible.
-A full version of our dyslexia guidance for academic staff is available here.
+A full version of our January 2015 university dyslexia guidance is available here.

 Further guidance is available to staff within the UHI Toolkit.
 (Login using your UHI network ID and password and search for the keyword ‘dyslexia’).

-A university dyslexia sticker can only be downloaded if your entitlement to do so has been agreed between you and at your home Academic Partner.
-Eligible students can choose to download a dyslexia sticker independently via the university’s .
+A university dyslexia sticker can only be downloaded if your entitlement to do so has been agreed between you and support services staff at your home Academic Partner.
+Eligible students can choose to download a dyslexia sticker independently via the university’s additional support online system.
 Eligible students can also liaise with Academic Partner support services staff to download the appropriate sticker.

 The eligible student is encouraged to copy the data from their sticker and insert it into the front page of their assessment.
 This is recommended for all submissions, including those made electronically (e.g. via Turnitin) to ensure the dyslexia sticker is clearly visible to academic staff.
 Please refer to our instructions for students.